Blog > Tools/Resources > Creative Advice > 10 Best Free Adobe Illustrator Alternatives in 2026

 Logo for Boxy SVG, one of Designity's picks for best free alternative to Adobe Illustrator.

-The interface is nice and clean and has customizable keyboard shortcuts with easy integration with Google Fonts.
+The interface is clean and customizable keyboard shortcuts are available, and it integrates with Google Fonts.

 5. SVG-Edit